-Demographics by If groups of students perform differently Student Learning on student learning measures.
+Demographics by Student Learning If groups of students perform differently on student learning measures.
 Demographics by Perceptions If groups of students are experiencing school differently.
 Demographics by School Processes If all groups of students are represented in the different programs and processes offered by the school.
 Student Learning by Perceptions If student perceptions of the learning environment have an impact on their learning results.

-Perceptions by If students are perceived School Processes processes differently.
+Perceptions by If students are perceiving programs and

+School Processes processes differently.